 Have you been searching for more information on how to become an LPC in Oklahoma?
 We have compiled some highly useful information for you.
 In Oklahoma, a Master’s degree is required for pursuit of Licensed Professional Counselor, school counselor, and Licensed Alcohol and Drug Counselor.
 For more information on Counseling Certification, please click here.

-Future Counselor: For Student in Oklahoma High School or Oklahoma High School Graduate
+Future LPC: For Student in Oklahoma High School or Oklahoma High School Graduate

 Your First Step:

 Though you really have your choice of majors, we recommend considering one of the social sciences that will most adequately prepare you for counseling graduate school.
 If your interest is solely substance abuse counseling, you may choose the credential of Certified Alcohol and Drug Counselor at the Bachelor’s level.

 Gain volunteer or work experience in the counseling field.
 This will enhance your candidacy in applying for graduate schools.

 Bachelor’s Degree College Graduates

 – The Council for Accreditation of Counseling & Related Educational Programs).
 Rehabilitation counseling programs are usually accredited by CORE

 Begin the process of exploring graduate schools and figuring out what the application process entails.
 Some schools will require exams such as the GRE or MAT.
 Keep in mind letters of recommendation, as well.

 Choose an appropriate graduate program.
 Decide if gaining dual credentials is right for you.